nsqio/nsq/README.md

 high-availability as a byproduct of a messaging pattern that includes no SPOF.
 It also addresses the need for stronger guarantees around the delivery of a message.

-A single `NSQ` process handles multiple "topics" (by convention, this would previously have been referred to as a "stream").
+A single `nsqd` process handles multiple "topics" (by convention, this would previously have been referred to as a "stream").
 Second, a topic can have multiple "channels".
 In practice, a channel maps to a downstream service.
 Each channel receives all the messages from a topic.
 The channels buffer data independently of each other, preventing a slow consumer from causing a backlog for other channels.
 A channel can have multiple clients, a message (assuming successful